qiyfoundation/Qiy-Scheme/Functional Specification.md

 Consent Withdrawn Event | A _Qiy Node Event_ that is generated when a _Consent_ has been withdrawn.
 Consent Withdrawn Request | A _Qiy Node Request_ that can be used to record the withdrawal of a _Consent_.
 Consents Request | A _Qiy Node Request_ that can be used to obtain a list of all the _Consents_ of a _Qiy Node_.
-Data Description | A description of data.
+Data Description | A description of data which is both human- and machine-readable.
 Data Descriptor | An _Uri_ which can be used to identify and obtain a _Data Description_.
 Data Provider | A _Business Role_ as defined in _Definitions of the Qiy Scheme_.
 Data Provider Agreement | An agreement required for _Data Providers_.